hrishioa/hrishioa.github.io/_posts/2019-03-11-debugging-node-in-production:-anatomy-of-a-bug-hunt.md

     return ret_val;
 ```

 Moving on, I found two ports, the [first](https://github.com/bburns/Lantern/blob/master/src/lantern.py) from [Muddle](https://en.wikipedia.org/wiki/MDL_(programming_language)), which I had to look up.
-Turned out to be a LISP dialect (oh one of those, let me just get my trust LISP interpreter out - wait which one), and the other was a half-completed python port that barely said hi.
+Turned out to be a LISP dialect (oh one of those, let me just get my trusty LISP interpreter out - wait which one), and the other was a half-completed python port that barely said hi.
 ZORK is available on emulators online, so I tried accessing those, but it turns out most of them run full emulator binaries with the image loaded into your browser (what a time to be alive, really)!
 Finally, just as I was about to declare defeat, it turned out that Infocom has open-sourced [Frotz](https://davidgriffith.gitlab.io/frotz/), a [Z-Machine](https://en.wikipedia.org/wiki/Z-machine) interpreter - also from the 70s, made for and partly named after Zork.
 Z-Machine is a virtual machine for text-based games, with its own instruction set - I guess before DSLs we had Domain Specific Machines.
-Frotz has some support available, and to my delight - two lightly (and that's being generous) maintained interface packages for Node, which look suspiciously like [each](https://www.npmjs.com/package/frotz-interfacer) [other](https://www.npmjs.com/package/node-frotz).
+Frotz has some support available, and to my delight two lightly (and that's being generous) maintained interface packages for Node, which look suspiciously like [each](https://www.npmjs.com/package/frotz-interfacer) [other](https://www.npmjs.com/package/node-frotz).
 What's more, they seem to be from different developers but the quick start code for one uses the other package instead of itself.
 Never a dull day in Nodeland.

 The system was not without its benefits though.
 Each time a call to Zork is made, the package spins up a new instance of frotz through a child process, loads a save, runs the input, returns the output, saves the game and exits.
 Ordinarily this would be extremely wasteful for a continuous game - and it is, but in this case it was a rather large feature and not a bug for me.
 This meant that the calls could be truly stateless with local persistence built in, and if I managed saves per user, I wouldn't really have to worry about scaling or intermediate termination and concurrency issues.